Eight Associate RGDs receive Scholarships to attend DesignThinkers 2025 in Toronto

 Sponsor: Him & Her

-Proud To Be is the first in a five-part series documenting one family’s Jewish history.
+This is the first in a five-part series documenting one family’s Jewish history.
 Created as both a school and client project, the book preserves stories, images and documents at risk of being lost, particularly following the passing of both grandmothers.
-Against the backdrop of past persecution and rising antisemitism, the project positions the book as a living legacy to honour ancestors and inspire future generations.
+Against the backdrop of past persecution and rising antisemitism, the book is a living legacy to honour ancestors and inspire future generations.
+The 96-page design balances archival photos, letters and storytelling with thoughtful production choices.
+A lay-flat Coptic bind symbolizes unfinished journeys, while glossy vinyl details nod to a beautiful life built in Canada.
+Complemented by heirlooms, photo wells and small sewn-in booklets, the project is a tactile, engaging record that preserves memory and reaches readers inside and outside the family.

 Ji Woo Lim Associate RGD